Mickey Mouse (comic strip): Sunday strips

+In 1949, Gonzales and writer Bill Walsh introduced Ellsworth to the Sunday strips.
+From 1949 to 1959, the characters appeared in 85 Sunday strips, and in 1956 he was also featured in 12 daily strips by Gottfredson.

 The Perils of Mickey

 In 1993–1994, the Disney Company began a branding campaign called "The Perils of Mickey", evoking the spirit of Gottfredson's early-30s Mickey comics.
 The campaign involved "remakes" of three classic Gottfredson stories in the daily newspaper strip: "Blaggard Castle" (Jan-Feb 1994), "Mickey Mouse Outwits the Phantom Blot" (March–April) and "The Mail Pilot" (June–July).
 All three were drawn by Rick Hoover.

 Merchandise for the campaign often used the "pie-eyed" Mickey design, and included keychains and storybooks published by Golden Press.

 "Perils of Mickey" comics also appeared in the Disney Adventures magazine, including "Return to Blaggard Castle", an adventure featuring Mickey, Minnie, Horace and the Phantom Blot, published in Vol. 3 Nos.
 10-11 (1993).

 Reprints and collections

 Big Little Books

 In the 1930s and 40s, Western Publishing published a very popular series of small hardcover books for children known as Big Little Books.
 These chunky, compact books featured a captioned illustration on one page, with a page of text on the facing page.
 The stories featured a wide assortment of popular characters, including a number of Disney stars, and Gottfredson's Mickey Mouse strips provided the perfect material for an illustrated adventure story.

 The following Big Little Books were published based on Mickey Mouse storylines: